- Breaking the Enigma Machine’s code was crucial for defeating the Nazis during World War II and saving millions of lives.

-During World War II, German command used the encryption machine to prevent the Ally forces from deciphering messages that were broadcast to Nazi forces during World War II.
+During World War II, German command used the encryption machine to prevent the Ally forces from deciphering messages that were broadcast to Nazi forces.
 Allied forces quickly realized that decrypting these messages could give them a decisive edge to expose the flaws in the Nazi reliance on coded messages for security.

-Polish mathematicians had learned how to break the code before the war began, and they shared this knowledge with the British decoders; however, prior to the onset of the war, the Nazis realized that there were flaws in their secrecy, and they increased the security of their communications by changing the cipher system every day.
-The problem for the allies then became a matter of breaking the code quickly enough to keep pace with the changes in the encryption patterns.
+Poland, under the leadership of mathematician Marian Rejewski, broke the Enigma code before the war began.
+In 1939, they shared this knowledge with the British decoders because it was clear that a German invasion was imminent.
+However, prior to the onset of the war, the Nazis realized that there were flaws in their secrecy, and they increased the security of their communications by changing the cipher system every day.
+The problem for the Allies then became a matter of breaking the code quickly enough to keep pace with the daily changes in the encryption patterns.

-A British team of decoders led by mathematician Alan Turing was tasked with cracking the Enigma code, and Turing devised a plan to create a device that could perform the code-breaking math much faster and with fewer flaws than a team of hundreds of code breakers could.
+A secret team of British decoders known as Utra led by mathematician Alan Turing was tasked with cracking the Enigma code.
+Turing devised a plan to create a device that could perform the code-breaking math much faster and with fewer flaws than a team of hundreds of code-breakers could.